Dawson's Creek: Series overview

+Episodes

 Season 1 (1998)

-The first season covers a love triangle between Dawson, Joey, and Jen, which some critics compared to the love triangle between Archie Comics characters Archie, Betty, and Veronica.
-Some episodes featured homages to movies such as The Breakfast Club or referenced Kevin Williamson’s work on Scream.
-Jen's reasons for moving to Capeside are revealed.
-Pacey aims to lose his virginity and tries to seduce a new teacher at Capeside High School.
-Dawson must cope with the news his mother Gail is carrying on an affair.
+The first season covers a love triangle between Dawson, Joey, and Jen, which some critics have compared to the love triangle between Archie Comics characters Archie, Betty, and Veronica.
+Some episodes feature homages to movies such as The Breakfast Club and some reference Kevin Williamson's work on Scream.
+Jen's reasons for moving to Capeside are revealed – she was acting "too sexual" as a result of being raped by an older man who got her drunk when she was just twelve.
+Pacey aims to lose his virginity and has an affair with a new teacher at Capeside High School.
+Dawson must cope with the news his mother Gail has had an affair, and then witness his parents' attempts to recover from this.

-Season 2 (1998-1999)
+Season 2 (1998–1999)

-The second season takes place during the characters’ second half of their sophomore year.
-Twin siblings Andie and Jack McPhee move to Capeside and enroll at the high school.
+The second season takes place during the characters' second half of their sophomore year.
+Siblings Andie and Jack McPhee move to Capeside and enroll at the high school.
 The type-A achiever Andie becomes romantically involved with Pacey and helps him to become more motivated.
-In return, Pacey becomes a rock for Andie as it is revealed she struggles with mental illness.
+It is revealed that her older brother has died but her mother sometimes acts as if he is still alive.
+Andie seems to be responsible for caring for her and protecting her at such times, as her father is absent.
+Pacey becomes a rock for Andie as it is revealed she struggles with mental illness herself.
 Joey finds herself drawn to Jack, who initially reciprocates her feelings, but comes to realize he is gay, which puts him at odds with homophobic classmates and an intolerant father.
 Jen befriends "bad girl" Abby Morgan and goes down a path of self-destruction.
 Dawson must deal with the divorce of his parents, Mitch and Gail.

-Season 3 (1999-2000)
+Season 3 (1999–2000)

-The third season saw the beginning of their junior year and a blossoming romance between Joey and Pacey.
+The third season saw the beginning of the characters' junior year and a blossoming romance between Joey and Pacey.
 When Dawson discovers his two friends have become a couple behind his back, he is dejected and angry.
-Dawson and Pacey become rivals for Joey’s affection.
-Joey tries to repair her friendship with Dawson, but at the end of the season, Dawson realizes he doesn’t want to hold Joey back, so he urges her to go and join Pacey who is sailing down the coast for the summer.
+Dawson and Pacey become rivals for Joey's affection.
+Joey tries to repair her friendship with Dawson, but at the end of the season, Dawson realizes he does not want to hold Joey back, so he urges her to go and join Pacey, who is sailing down the coast for the summer.
 Jen is pursued by freshman football player Henry Parker and initially finds him immature but grows to return his feelings.
-Jack tries to find his first gay experience, while also juggling football, and trying to find a new place to live after his dad sells the only home he knows.
+Jack tries to find his first gay experience, while also juggling football and trying to find a new place to live after his father sells the only home he knows.